| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday August 14,

 Commission, is very concerned about the cost of fertilizer and the other

+inputs it will take to grow a high quality, high yielding wheat crop.
 He has penciled out what he thinks it will cost him as we approach the planting window that will be opening in September- and it computes to around $7.80 a bushel for the cost of production- roughly where local elevator prices are here as we approach the middle of this month.
 He fears that it is probably riskier to farm with $7.00 wheat prices than it was to be facing $3.00 wheat values.
 Jeff does not plan to plant early to capture wheat pasture- he's not sure how many wheat producers will be willing to do that this year given the fact that it takes a lot of fertilizer to generate large amounts of wheat pasture forage- and that will be very costly this fall.
 Our full story and audio conversation with Jeff Krehbiel is on our website- go and take a listen.
 Click here for the story at www.OklahomaFarmReport.Com with Jeff Krehbiel on Input Costs. | |

-The Latest Podcast- Dr. William Wilson on GM Wheat. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Dr. William
+| The Latest Podcast- Dr. William Wilson on GM Wheat. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Dr. William

 Wilson of North Dakota State University was a featured speaker on